Career and Technical Educators

 Many teachers have just a high school diploma, the BLS says, but they have significant work experience in the fields of automotive repair, culinary arts or similar occupation.
 Teachers who follow this career path are still required to enroll in an alternative certification program to get the required state teaching license.
-Others earn their credential after successful completion of a bachelor's degree program in agriculture, computer sciences, education, engineering, child psychology, or similar area of study that prepares them for an occupational teaching career.
+Others earn their credential after successful completion of a bachelor's degree program in agriculture, computer sciences, education, engineering, child psychology, or a similar area of study.
 Teachers often are required to take continuing education and professional development courses to maintain their license, the BLS reports.

 In 2012, there were 87,780 career and technical education teachers working nationwide in the U.S., according to the BLS.
 The median annual career and technical education salary was $55,160, though the bottom 10 percent of teachers earned less than $38,170 and the top 10 percent earned more than $81,400.

 Elementary and secondary schools employed 97 percent of all technical and career education teachers.
-As far as job growth, employment of career and technical education teachers is expected to be flat from 2010 through 2020, the BLS says.
+Employment of career and technical education teachers is expected to be flat from 2010 through 2020, the BLS says.
 However, employment of teachers at the middle school level is projected to increase by 9 percent during this time.
-Population increases in the South and West should create demand for more qualified teachers, but employment is expected to hold steady in the Midwest and decline in the Northeast, the BLS reports.